ARCALYST® (rilonacept)

 It is important to use ARCALYST exactly as prescribed by your healthcare provider.

-Adults (18 years and older)
+(18 years and older)

-Starter doses:
+Starter dose:

 320 mg